jmurtozoev/go-exercise/README.md

 # Golang Developer Assigment

-Develop a service to provide an API for retrieval of Last Traded Price of Bitcoin for the following currency pairs:
+Develop in Go language a service that will provide an API for retrieval of the Last Traded Price of Bitcoin for the following currency pairs:
-Your task is to build an API application using go - that would retrieve the Last

 1. BTC/USD
 2. BTC/CHF